-HTC provides One availability update, says North American debut coming before end of AprilAlex Wagner - Deputy Managing Editor, News Desk
+HTC provides One availability update, says North American debut coming before end of AprilAlex Wagner - Editorial Director of News and Content

 When HTC made its new flagship One smartphone official in February, the company said that it planned to begin rolling out the device worldwide in March.
 More recently, though, reports of delays due to component shortages have caused many folks to wonder exactly when they'll be able to get their mitts on a One of their own.
 Today HTC clarified the situation a bit, saying that the One will start arriving in the U.K., Germany and Taiwan next week.
 Those of us in North America, along with more parts of Europe and most of the Asia-Pacific region, will see the HTC One "before the end of April."
 Here's HTC full statement on the matter: